 These energy-specific issues are in addition to overall global inflationary pressures around material costs, labor costs, and shareholder expectations.
 With so many factors in play, it is difficult to determine when prices will begin to go down.
 Until then, there are steps organizations can take to address the current need and better position themselves for the future.

 The first step in addressing increased energy costs is to address energy use.
 Take the time to implement technological and behavioral changes that reduce energy consumption and increase efficiency, which will not only reduce your near-term costs but will set you up for future success as well.
 This often means looking at how your facilities are currently running, how efficiently equipment is operating, and if there are any obvious ways energy is being wasted.
-Budgets may not allow for bigger projects—replacing or upgrading equipment, implementing drastically different procedures—but incremental changes will make a difference, including training employees around behavioral changes they can make in their day-to-day efforts.
+Budgets may not allow for bigger projects — replacing or upgrading equipment, implementing drastically different procedures — but incremental changes will make a difference, including training employees about behavioral changes they can make in their day-to-day efforts.

 View daily updates on energy market trends in North America and Europe.
 Visit The Energy Price Hub →